RENEE MONTAGNE, Host:

 ROVNER: Corry says other threats - such as trying to starve the new law by holding back its funding - or by preventing agencies from writing regulations needed to implement it - could also backfire.

 CORRY: Many of the provisions in the law take effect, regulations or not, implementation dollars or not.

 ROVNER: Things like requiring insurance companies to spend a specific amount of each premium dollar on medical services.
 Former Republican Senator Dave Durenberger says he thinks the Democratic Senate might well try to dampen the House repeal efforts by holding a series of hearings of its own.
 Among other things, they could give health care groups a chance to tell Congress what things in the law they want to see fixed.

-Mr. DAVE DURENBERGER (Former Republican Senator): And so just putting some of that - here are some things that could be improved - on the table, takes some of the wind out of the sail for repeal.
+DAVE DURENBERGER: And so just putting some of that - here are some things that could be improved - on the table, takes some of the wind out of the sail for repeal.

 ROVNER: Julie Rovner, NPR News, Washington.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.